allenai/allenact/docs/overview/changing-rewards-and-losses.md

 ## Losses

 Currently we support [A2C](/api/onpolicy_sync/losses/a2cacktr#a2c), [PPO](/api/onpolicy_sync/losses/ppo#ppo),
 and [imitation](/api/onpolicy_sync/losses/imitation#imitation) losses.
-We can easily include dataset aggregation ([DAGGER](https://www.cs.cmu.edu/~sross1/publications/Ross-AIStats11-NoRegret.pdf)) by assuming the existence of an expert providing optimal actions to agents and combining imitation and PPO losses in different ways through multiple
+We can easily include [DAgger](https://www.cs.cmu.edu/~sross1/publications/Ross-AIStats11-NoRegret.pdf) or variations thereof by assuming the availability of an expert providing optimal actions to agents and combining imitation and PPO losses in different ways through multiple stages:
-stages:

 ```python
 class MyExperimentConfig(rl_base.experiment_config.ExperimentConfig):